Ixekizumab

 Surgery

-If you need surgery for any reason, you should discuss this with your rheumatologist as some people need to stop taking ixekizumab before surgery
+If you need surgery for any reason, you should discuss this with your rheumatologist as some people might need to stop taking ixekizumab before surgery

 Alcohol